sighupio/fury-getting-started/fury-on-eks/README.md

 ```

 > 📝 This phase may take some minutes.
-> Logs are available at `infrastructure/bootstrap/bootstrap/logs/terraform.logs`.
+> Logs are available at `/demo/infrastructure/cluster/logs/terraform.logs`.

-3. When the `furyctl cluster apply` is complete, test the connection with the cluster:
+3. When the `furyctl cluster apply` completes, test the connection with the cluster:

 ```bash
 export KUBECONFIG=/demo/infrastructure/cluster/secrets/kubeconfig